 Finally the day came when all at Los Alamos would find out whether or not 'The Gadget' (code-named during its development) was either going to be the colossal dud of the century or perhaps end the war.
 It all came down to a fateful morning of midsummer, 1945.

-Several participants, shortly after viewing the results, signed petitions against losing the monster they had created, but their protests fell on deaf ears.
+» Several participants of the first atomic explosion, shortly after viewing the results, signed petitions against losing the monster they had created, but their protests fell on deaf ears.
 As it later turned out, the Jornada del Muerto of New Mexico was not the last site on planet Earth to experience an atomic explosion.

-While the main purpose behind the atomic bomb is obvious, there are many by-products that have been brought into consideration in the use of all weapons atomic.
-With one small atomic bomb, a massive area's communications, travel and machinery will grind to a dead halt due to the EMP (Electro-Magnetic Pulse) that is radiated from a high-altitude atomic detonation.
-These high-level detonations are hardly lethal, yet they deliver a serious enough EMP to scramble any and all things electronic ranging from copper wires all the way up to a computer's CPU within a 50-mile radius.
+» There are many by-products that have been brought into consideration, apart from its prime lethal purpose.
+With one small atomic bomb, a massive area's communications, travel and machinery will grind to a dead halt due to the Electro-Magnetic Pulse that is radiated from a high-altitude atomic detonation.
+These high-level detonations are hardly lethal, yet they deliver a serious enough EMP to scramble all things electronic ranging from copper wires to a computer's CPU within a 50-mile radius.